tiprankstipranks

 Economy & Political Environment - Risk 1

-Our financial condition and results of operations are subject to, and may be adversely affected by, a number of macroeconomic and other factors, many of which are largely outside our control.
+Our financial condition and results of operations have been, and may continue to be, adversely affected by a number of macroeconomic and other factors, many of which are largely outside our control.

 International Operations - Risk 1

-We are increasingly dependent on the success of certain international markets in order to achieve our growth targets.
+We are dependent on the performance of licensed and company-owned international markets to achieve our growth targets.

 International Operations - Risk 2